School job scam: TMC seeks time-bound probe in ED case against minister | Law-Order

 - India

-The TMC on Sunday demanded a time-bound investigation in the Enforcement Directorate case against arrested Bengal minister Partha Chatterjee, asserting the party will not interfere politically if any leader has done anything wrong.
+The TMC on Sunday demanded a time-bound investigation in the Enforcement Directorate case against arrested Bengal minister Partha Chatterjee while asserting the party will not interfere politically if any leader was found to have done anything wrong.

-At least 20 crores in cash along with other items were recovered from the residence of a woman, who apparently happens to be a close associate of Chatterjee, the industries minister who earlier held the education portfolio.
+Crores of rupees in cash along with other items were allegedly recovered from the residence of a woman, who happens to be a close associate of Chatterjee, the industries minister who earlier held the education portfolio, according to sources.

-Speaking to reporters, TMC spokesperson Kunal Ghosh said that the party has no connection with the woman from whose possession a huge amount of cash was recovered.
+Talking to reporters, TMC spokesperson Kunal Ghosh said that it had no connection with Arpita Mukherjee from whose possession the huge amount of cash was recovered.

-''The party demands time-bound investigation in the case,'' he said, maintaining that investigation by central agencies in some cases has been going on for many years.
+''The party demands time-bound investigation in the case,'' he said, maintaining that investigations by central agencies in some cases have been going on for many years.

 The CBI has been investigating the multi-crore Saradha chit fund case since 2014, while the Narada tapes case, which unfolded ahead of the 2016 elections, was also yet to reach any conclusion.